TeamJM/journeymap-docs/README.md

 - `pip install mkdocs-glightbox`
 - `pip install mike`

 These commands will install MkDocs and Material for MkDocs.
-You can then clone this repository and run the following command to start the local documentation server: `mkdocs serve`
+You can then clone this repository navigate to the `/config/en/` folder.
+Run the following command to start the local documentation server: `mkdocs serve` or `python -m mkdocs serve`